North Charleston Coliseum

 The North Charleston Coliseum is a multi-purpose arena in North Charleston, South Carolina.
 It is part of the North Charleston Convention Center Complex, which also includes a performing arts center and convention center.
 It is owned by the City of North Charleston and managed by ASM Global.
 The coliseum opened in 1993, with the performing arts center and convention center opened in 1999.
 The complex is located on the access road to the Charleston International Airport.

 It is home to the ECHL's South Carolina Stingrays professional ice hockey team and serves as an alternate home for the Charleston Southern University basketball team.
 It is the area's primary venue for concerts and other major indoor events expected to draw large crowds.
-The venue is currently undergoing an expansion project intended to increase concourse space, provide additional points of sale, and create venues for banquets, receptions, and other smaller-scale events.
-The arena contains 9,875 permanent seats, including 7,175 in the upper deck, and 1,646 riser seats.

 Tenants

 The Coliseum is the current home of the South Carolina Stingrays, a minor league professional ice hockey team that plays in the ECHL.
 When construction first began on the arena there were no plans to include ice-making equipment.
 However, after an ECHL franchise application for the city of North Charleston had been pre-approved by the league in April 1992, the city council approved the funds required for the installation of an ice surface into the building that was already well under construction.
 The Stingrays began play there for the 1993–94 ECHL season.

 It is the alternate home arena for the Charleston Southern University basketball team.
 Typically, Charleston Southern University uses the Coliseum for non-conference games that draw audiences greater than their home arena's 798-seat capacity, such as cross-town rivals College of Charleston and The Citadel.
 Furthermore, its size allows them to play major conference teams such as Virginia Tech at home (some major conference arenas do not seat 10,000).
 In addition, the North Charleston Coliseum has hosted the Big South Conference (1993–94) and the Southern Conference basketball tournaments.

 The Coliseum has previously hosted arena and indoor football teams, as well as a National Basketball Development League team, as well as an all female production of Ben Hur that drew several noise and indecency complaints.